mozilla/version-control-tools/docs/hgmozilla/installing.rst

 If it detects problems, correct them.

-If you have a clone of the Firefox repository, you are highly encouraged to run `mach mercurial-setup` to launch an interactive wizard that will help you optimally configure Mercurial for use at Mozilla.
+If you have a clone of the Firefox repository, you are highly encouraged to run `mach vcs-setup` to launch an interactive wizard that will help you optimally configure Mercurial for use at Mozilla.

 Reasons to Upgrade